These are some of the more notable (technical) projects I’ve been a part of and led.

 BitBite is a mobile application designed to make finding places to eat easy and fun!

 BitBite is designed to make finding places to eat as easy as possible.
-By making smart recommendations and accessing one of the largest food and restaurant databases in the world: BitBite can help you find your next favorite restaurant.
+Clean design, intelligent features and access to one of the largest food and drink databases design make it easier than ever to find your next favorite restaurant or bar.
+Our goal, is for our users to never wonder “what’s their to do tonight” again.

-BitBite was created using the Flutter framework and written in Dart (2.1)
+BitBite mobile application was created using the Flutter framework and written in Dart.
+The BitBite web application was written with Django.

 OctoCop is a 2D platformer game I and two other students developed in Unity.
 The game follows the story of OctoCop – a rogue octopus on a journey to find who polluted his beloved reef.
 On the way – he must jump, shoot, and climb his way through hordes of mutant slugs in search of the truth.